Wanaiysha/Changing-nuclear-network-rate/Readme.md

 This section in vital.F90 is implemented in order to allow for quick ad-hoc rates to be applied to the code, not a permanent addition or compilation.
 Example:
 I have implemented in vital.F90 to include new neutron poison effect in tabular data.
-Use these equations to convert tabular values,KT to T9 and milibarn to cm3mol-1s-1
+For averaged maxwellian cross section tabular data, use the python code here to simply convert the units for Vital.F90 (KT to T9 and milibarn to cm^3 mol-1 s-1)
 ```
 import numpy as np
 import matplotlib.pyplot as plt